Gender Pay Gap Report

 Gender pay reporting requires us to make calculations based on colleague gender, and their pay during March 2020.
 We have done this by using our existing payroll records, and following the approach to reporting set out in government guidance.
 We can use these results to assess the levels of gender equality in the Trust, in relation to pay, and the balance of male and female employees at different levels.

-This is our third annual report.
-Between the 2018 and 2019 reporting dates six new academies joined the Trust, increasing our colleague numbers by 262 the vast majority of whom work in primary academies.
+This is our fourth annual report.
+Between the 2019 and 2020 reporting dates seven new academies joined the Trust, increasing our colleague numbers by 852.
 This needs to be kept in mind when making year-to-year comparisons.

 We believe that men and women are paid equally for doing equivalent jobs across the Trust.
 We use pay scales based on the School Teachers Pay & Conditions Document for teachers and academy-based leaders.
 For support staff, each academy currently follows the job evaluation / grading structure adopted in its local authority area – all of which use pay scales set by the NJC.

 Pay & bonus gap